 Please note: the feedback displayed is from clients who have given me permission to share it publicly albeit, in some cases, anonymously.
-Some clients prefer that their feedback and testimonials remains completely private, hence it is not displayed here.
-For seriously interested potential clients, I have more testimonials available on request.
+Given the positions of some of my clients and the issues discussed, they prefer that their feedback and testimonials remain private.
+For qualified leads, I have more testimonials available on request.

 What feedback do I ask for?